lucasmoten/ods19/client/README.md

 # Clients

-Besides the odrive UI that will be at:  `https://gatekeeper:8080/apps/drive/index.html` once containers start, there is a client library available.
+Apart from the Drive UI available at:  `https://proxier:8080/apps/drive/index.html` once containers start, there is a client library available.
 The client can be used directly, as is called in the
 Fetch function described here.
 Or it is generally going to be more useful to call the client library in response to events (modifications to files).